Skip to content

 # Use scipy to convert the quaternions to euler angles

-quaternions = np.array([s.quaternion_wxyz for s in imu_data])
+quaternions = np.array([s.rotation for s in imu_data])

-% 360
+rotations = Rotation.from_quat(quaternions).as_euler(seq="yxz", degrees=True) % 360

 # Combine the timestamps and eulers